geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 9. On the **Stay signed in?** dialog box, select the **Don’t show this again** check box and then select **Yes.**

+10. If a **Get your work done with Office 365** window appears, then close it now.

-	**Note:** In the top right corner of the screen, notice the initials **MA** that appear in a circle.
+11. On the **Microsoft Office Home** tab, notice the initials **MA** that appear in a circle in the top-right corner of the screen.
 These are the initials of the **MOD Administrator** account, which is the tenant admin account created by your lab hosting provider.
 If any of the other Microsoft 365 user accounts that were created by your lab hosting provider have a picture associated with the account, that picture will be displayed when the user logs in.
 When a user such as the MOD Administrator has no picture assigned to it, the user's initials are displayed in place of the picture. <br/>

-10. If a **Get your work done with Office 365** window appears, then close it now.

-11. On the **Microsoft Office Home** tab, in the column of Microsoft 365 app icons that appear on the left side of the screen, scroll down and select the **Admin** icon; this opens the **Microsoft 365 admin center** in a new browser tab.
+	On the **Microsoft Office Home** tab, in the column of Microsoft 365 app icons that appear on the left side of the screen, scroll down and select the **Admin** icon; this opens the **Microsoft 365 admin center** in a new browser tab.

 12. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Show all** and then select **Settings**.
 In the **Settings** group, select **Org settings**.

-13. On the **Org settings** page, the **Services** tab is displayed by default.
+13. On the **Org settings** page, the **Services** tab at the top of the page is displayed by default.
 Select the **Organization profile** tab.

 14. In the **Organization profile** tab on the **Org settings** page, select **Organization information** from the list of profile data.